itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

           shutdown -h now

 15. Connect ths SSD to your USB3 port and power up the Raspberry Pi once more.
-Ubuntu will boot with full USB 3.0 speed.
+Ubuntu will now boot with full USB 3.0 speed.